ENG | Zephyr RTOS: Because Arduino was too easy.

 I may question using library for something as simple as RTC, where integration could be roughly 20 lines of code on top of I2C layer, but many libraries for Arduino are so simple, they are barely justified.
 Pin layouts are not separated from code, but there might be config.h that allows changing a few things such as wifi password, pins and so on.

-Zephyr tries to separate hardware from code by introducing device tree.
+Zephyr tries to abstract hardware from code by introducing device tree.
 Changing temperature sensor or RTC does not need touching the source code at all.
 Instead if needs enabling driver in prj.conf file, to specify sensor under i2c or spi bus with defined pins and bus speed, sensor may have defined mode of operation and binding to source is done via aliases or chosen section.
 You may swap microcontroller, write different device tree overlay with different pins or board definition file and source code should work.
 So far, so good.

 But it comes at cost.
 Source code is quite straightforward and easy to debug.
 Device tree is not.
 Not adding required property to node, typos in device tree or C binding code (macros) results in pages of error messages which do not make any sense, other than there is something wrong with node __device_dts_ord_42.
 Or macro DT_... failed to compile and error is repeated literally 50 times because of recursion.
+The same applies to something ommited in prj.conf file.

 Best part of it is, that abstraction does not always work in real life, because devices have their own specifics, limitations, or quirks.